awsdocs/amazon-ec2-user-guide/doc_source/using-spot-instances.md

 ### View billing<a name="spot-pricing-view-billing"></a>

 Your bill provides details about your service usage\.
-For more information, see [Viewing your bill](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/getting-viewing-bill.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information, see [Viewing your bill](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/getting-viewing-bill.html) in the *AWS Billing User Guide*\.